Helen Storrow: Storrowton Village

-Helen oversaw the "home department" of the Eastern States Exposition, an annual fair occurring in New England.
-In 1927, Helen purchased Gilbert House, a structure built in the 18th century, transporting the home from West Brookfield, to serve as a permanent headquarters for the department.
-From 1927 to 1930, Helen invested nearly half-a-million dollars constructing the village of Storrowton, transporting authentic Revolutionary and pre-Revolutionary buildings and restoring them.
+Storrow oversaw the "home department" of the Eastern States Exposition, an annual fair occurring in New England.
+In 1927, Storrow purchased Gilbert House, a structure built in the 18th century, transporting the home from West Brookfield, to serve as a permanent headquarters for the department.
+From 1927 to 1930, Storrow invested nearly half-a-million dollars constructing the village of Storrowton, transporting authentic Revolutionary and pre-Revolutionary buildings and restoring them.

 The village quickly became a popular tourist attraction.

 Storrowtown, which is to Old Colony what Williamsburg is to the Old Dominion, was visited by more than 250,000 persons from all parts of the country last Summer [1940] and Fall...the buildings include, besides the church, a village hall, a country store, a tavern, a smithy, a lawyer's office and several mansions – all enhanced by the old-fashioned gardens, shrubs and picturesque carriage sheds.
 Antique furnishings grace the rooms, and rare hand-carved paneling, corner cupboards and hand-hewn beams are distinctive features...

 Among the buildings reconstructed at Storrowton were: the Potter House (1776); the Atkinson Store (1799); the legal office of Zachariah Eddy (1810); and the Salisbury church (1834).
 The church contained one of the oldest hand-crafted pipe organs in existence.
-As a birthday present for Helen, in 1935, Girl Scout volunteers planted a large herb garden near the Gilbert House, known as “Aunt Helen's Herb Garden,” filled with herbs commonly used in the Revolutionary period.
+As a birthday present for Storrow, in 1935, Girl Scout volunteers planted a large herb garden near the Gilbert House, known as “Aunt Helen's Herb Garden,” filled with herbs commonly used in the Revolutionary period.
 The village was renamed Storrowton by the Trustees, in her honor, in 1944.

 The village is currently run as a living history museum.